waldronlab/The-Art-of-Data-Science/README.md

 5. Commit the presentation to GitHub from RStudio so that it is available to others.
 Don't know what that means?
 The process is documented [here](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN) or there is a video [here](https://www.rstudio.com/resources/webinars/rstudio-essentials-webinar-series-managing-part-2/).

 6. Present your hard work at the weekly meeting!

+## Getting Help

+If you still need help after you have exausted all the resources available here, you should email the Google Group (artofdatascience@googlegroups.com).